ckaestne/seaibib/README.md

 Ishikawa, Fuyuki, and Nobukazu Yoshioka.
 "How do engineers perceive difficulties in engineering of machine-learning systems?
 Questionnaire survey."
 In 2019 IEEE/ACM Joint 7th International Workshop on Conducting Empirical Studies in Industry (CESI) and 6th International Workshop on Software Engineering Research and Industrial Practice (SER&IP), pp. 2-9.
 IEEE, 2019.

 > Fairly large-scale survey about pain points in developing ML-based systems.
 Mostly results as expected, but nice plots summarizing the most common difficulties.

-Bernardi, Lucas, Themistoklis Mavridis, and Pablo Estevez.
-"150 successful machine learning models: 6 lessons learned at Booking.com."
-In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, pp. 1743-1751.
-2019.

-> Experience report of building various models in a production system, examples of ML-driven products (seems to start with "what could we predict" rather than with "what does this product need").
-Good illustration with concrete examples how model accuracy may not align with business success measures of the product (sales) and some speculation why.
-Strong focus on A/B testing with business metrics rather than model accuracy.

 Cambo, Scott Allen, and Darren Gergle.
 "User-centred evaluation for machine learning."
 In Human and Machine Learning, pp. 315-339.
 Springer, Cham, 2018.